-OAM is considered both a risk factor for the occurrence of rDD symptoms throughout life and a factor that makes a prognosis of the disease worsen.^{19,20} Based on the experiments conducted by Hermans et al.,21 the frequency of recollecting OAM from declarative memory is a better predictor for the course of the disease than the severity of the first episode, the patient's self-assessment or the presence of negative convictions about oneself and the world.
-People with depression also tend to refer to personal memories from the perspective of an observer, not a participant of events (actor).22 This phenomenon mainly concerns memories of a positive emotional charge.18 According to Libby and Eibach,23 a change of perspective (observer-actor) takes place when memories are not in conformity with our selfassessment at the time of recollecting them from the memory (recollections have a positive emotional charge but self-assessment of the affected is reduced).
-A negative image of oneself is a feature of psychological functioning, which has been confirmed many times and described in patients suffering from depression.24 Difficulties in formulating personal objectives, which could be significant for them in the future25 and could undoubtedly support the process of treatment, are consequences of OAM in people affected by depression.
+OAM is considered both a risk factor for the occurrence of rDD symptoms throughout life and a factor which makes a prognosis of the disease worsen. ^{19,20} Based on the experiments conducted by Hermans et al.21, the frequency of recollecting overgeneral autobiographical memories from declarative memory is a better predictor for the course of the disease than the severity of the first episode, patient's self-assessment or the presence of negative convictions about oneself and the world.
+The people with depression also tend to refer to personal memories from the perspective of an observer, not a participant of events (actor)22.
+This phenomenon mainly concerns memories of a positive emotional charge.
+18 According to Libby and Eibach23, a change of perspective (observer - actor) takes place when memories are not in conformity with our self-assessment at the time of recollecting them from the memory (recollections have a positive emotional charge but self-assessment of the affected is reduced).
+A negative image of oneself is a feature of psychological functioning, which has been confirmed many times and described in patients suffering from depression.
+24 Difficulties in formulating personal objectives, which could be significant for them in the future25 and could undoubtedly support the process of treatment, are consequences of OAM in people affected by depression.
 Therefore, the presence of OAM reduces chances of the applied therapy to be successful and effective.

-OAM were also confirmed in patients with rDD who - at the time of examining - were in the stage of disease remission.^{26-28} Young et al.28 proposed that dysfunctions of AM should be treated as a constant feature of cognitive functioning in the people treated due to diagnosed depression, observed both before the occurrence of the first symptoms and during remission.
+OAMs were also confirmed in patients with rDD who - at the time of examining - were in the stage of disease remission. ^{26,27,28} Young et al. 28 proposed that dysfunctions of autobiographical memory should be treated as a constant feature of cognitive functioning in the people treated due to diagnosed depression, observed both before the occurrence of the first symptoms and during remission.

-It turns out that OAM are observed in the people suffering from rDD regardless of age29 and are probably independent of culture.30 According to Woody et al.,31 the OAM are also found in the children of mothers who are treated due to depression (in response to verbal stimuli of a negative emotional charge).
-The presence of OAM in adolescence is also a predictor of depression development in adulthood.^{13,32} What is more, the examined women recollected from AM much more negative memories than positive as compared to a group of men selected carefully in terms of age and education.17 This fact is one of the explanations for the predominance of women over men in the incidence of depression symptoms.
+It turns out that OAMs are observed in the people suffering from rDD regardless of age29 and are probably independent of culture.30 According to Woody et al.31, the OAMs are also found in the children of mothers who are treated due to depression (in response to verbal stimuli of a negative emotional charge).
+The presence of OAM in adolescence is also a predictor of depression development in adulthood.^{13,32} What is more, the examined women recollected from autobiographical memory much more negative memories than positive as compared to a group of men selected carefully in terms of age and education.17 This fact is one of the explanations for the predominance of women over men in the incidence of depression symptoms.

 Additionally, it is worth mentioning the experiments carried out by Söderlund et al.33 According to the authors, deterioration of autobiographical episodic memory (facts from life), but not of semantic memory (common knowledge), is observed in patients suffering from depression.
-The dysfunctions concerned the time interval from 2 weeks to even 10 years before the experiment!
+The dysfunctions concerned the time interval from 2 weeks to even 10 years before the experiment (!).
 The patients recollected events from public life to a smaller extent than the comparative group, which is presumably caused by the fact that they paid much less attention to them than healthy subjects.

-Interestingly, OAM are characteristic not only for people affected by depression, but they were also confirmed in patients with post-traumatic stress disorder, among people considering suicide attempts,34 in patients with nutrition disorders,^{35,36} in people suffering from chronic pain37 and in people diagnosed with borderline personality disorder.38 The area of research over AM has been continuously expanding in recent years.
+What is interesting, OAMs are characteristic not only for people affected by depression, but they were also confirmed in patients with PTSD, among people considering suicide attempts34, in patients with nutrition disorders^{35,36}, in people suffering from chronic pain37 and in people diagnosed with borderline personality disorder.38 The area of research over autobiographical memory has been continuously expanding in recent years.